Thompson-Robinson leads UCLA to 38-27 win over No. 16 LSU

 Johnson was 26 of 46 for 330 with three touchdowns and an interception.
 Kayshon Boutte finished with nine receptions for 148 yards, including all three scores.

+“I think it’s both.
+UCLA did a good job of just playing the run and being in the right spots, but we got to get it corrected as an offense, and that will be done,” Johnson said.

 It is the second straight year LSU has lost its opener.
-The Tigers had to leave campus last weekend due to Hurricane Ida and spent most of the week practicing in Houston.
+The Tigers had to leave campus last weekend due to Hurricane Ida and spent most of the week practicing in Houston before arriving in Los Angeles on Thursday.

+“I felt good about this football team going in.
+But you look and we had like 50 yards rushing and they had 200-something yards rushing,” coach Ed Orgeron said.
+“They were all over the quarterback.
+And they made some big plays and we gave up big plays on defense again, so those are things that are reoccurring.
+We got to get them fixed.”

 PLAY OF THE GAME